 He was preceded in death by his parents; two brothers, Gene Sigfrid and Darol Sigfrid; wife, Ginny Sigfrid; and longtime companion, Sonja Wyckoff.

 Bob is survived by his sister, Donna Sigfrid of Parkers Prairie; three nephews, Gene Sigfrid Jr. of Corbett, Oregon, Steven Sigfrid of Deer Creek and John Sigfrid of Minneapolis; close friends and caregivers, Sam and Olena Taylor; and many extended family and friends.

 Pallbearers are Gary Thompson, Daniel Sigfrid, Chris Sigfrid, Sam Taylor, Matthew Taylor, Ross Taylor, Jim Breeze, and Dale Weber.
 Honorary pallbearers are Steven Sigfrid, John and Pari Sigfrid, Dean Swanson, and George Ketter.

-To send flowers to the family or plant a tree in memory of Robert "Bob" J. Sigfrid, DVM, please visit our floral store.
+To send flowers to Robert "Bob" J. Sigfrid, DVM's family, please visit our floral store.